 Interested in applying to graduate programs in political science?

 Great!
-The Harvard Department of Government (academic political science) community is thrilled to announce a new offering in the form of an informational event for individuals interested in pursuing doctorates in political science: Political Science-Prep (PS-Prep).
+The Harvard Department of Government (academic political science) community is thrilled to announce the second annual Political Science-Prep (PS-Prep), an informational and mentoring event for individuals interested in pursuing doctorates in political science.